So you have some Half Human Hybrids

 - In Dra Koi the 'reverse scale' is apparently some sort of erogenous zone and weak point at the same time.
 It's not entirely clear.

 - The D'Bo sisters from Our Home Planet are somewhat of an odd example: Their antennae secrete a protein, that, simply said, at one point causes Rika's finger to have an orgasm.
-It hasn't been shown yet, but given that the antennae are said to be the most sensitive parts of their biology and that they're their reproductive organs (eww), fiddling with them should have this effect.
+It hasn't been shown, but given that the antennae are said to be the most sensitive parts of their biology and that they're reproductive organs, fiddling with them should have this effect.

 - For Uryuom in El Goonish Shive empathy / limited telepathy does most of the job (they are androgynous, anyway).
 It's far from being limited to their own species and this property is inheritable.
 The genetic lottery leaves some Half Human Hybrids without the human form of attraction and others with a combination of both.

-- Actually, that's Pandora masquerading as Chloe.
+- Dangerously Chloe.
+Succubi horns are apparently quite sensitive, though that's Pandora masquerading as Chloe.
 Chloe's horns are much larger.

 - For centaurs in Hotblood!, the horse chest, withers, where their (human) hips would be, and backs/shoulders/necks are erogenous/sensitive.